creatiko/lesson-5-async-javascript/README.md

-**Try/catch and async/await**
+## **Try/catch and async/await**

----
-Let's make some code work better with async/await and try/catch blocks.
+This exercise was to make some code work better with async/await and try/catch blocks.

 Our friend Whiskers has a new function on his site.
 Now, when you click the button on his page, he'll get a message saying how many notifications he has.